 - Retrospectives – Do continuous improvement in every task and activity that you do.
 Adopt early methods of agile processes.
 The retrospective identifies and provides a safe place to think about what is working and what is not working and what needs to change.

-Aspects of DevOps culture
+Benefits of DevOps culture

 - Culture – As rightly said the DevOp is a culture and not a role.
 This is one of the key aspects of DevOps.
 Bringing in the changes concerning the culture in your organization is key to adopting the DevOps.
 By adopting the rules of communication, collaboration and team accountability is the culture that DevOps provides.